tscircuit/docs/docs/contributing/build-a-sparkfun-module.md

 ## Tips for Success

-Use precision measuring tools
-Document everything thoroughly
+- Document everything thoroughly
-Test extensively
-Communicate actively with maintainers
+- Communicate actively with maintainers
-Follow tscircuit's code style guide
+- Follow tscircuit's code style guide

 Join our [Discord](https://tscircuit.com/join) for help and to discuss your module replication project!